PRABHU12345384/LectureNote/README.md

 # LectureNote
 CSE Project
-Helps Students And Users In Advanced Remote Learning And Collaboration.
+Helps Developers And Users In Advanced Remote Learning And Collaboration.